pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 :py:func:`pvsystem.pvwatts_losses <pvlib.pvsystem.pvwatts_losses>`, but
 we hope to add more related functions and methods in the future.

 .. _multiarray:

 PVSystem with multiple Arrays
 -----------------------------

-It is possible to model a system with multiple arrays by passing a list of :py:class:`~pvlib.pvsystem.Array` to the :py:class:`~pvlib.pvsystem.PVSystem` constructor.
+A system with multiple arrays is specified by passing a list of :py:class:`~pvlib.pvsystem.Array` to the :py:class:`~pvlib.pvsystem.PVSystem` constructor.
 The :py:class:`~pvlib.pvsystem.Array` class includes those :py:class:`~pvlib.pvsystem.PVSystem` attributes that may vary from array